BioPAX

 computable form to support visualization, analysis and biological discovery.

 It is supported by a variety of online databases (e.g. Reactome) and tools.
 The latest released version is BioPAX Level 3.
 There is also an effort to create a version of BioPAX as part of OBO.

 Governance and development

 The next version of BioPAX, Level 4, is being developed by a community of researchers.
-Development is coordinated by board of editors and facilitated by various BioPAX work groups.
+Development is coordinated by the board of editors and facilitated by various BioPAX work groups.

 Systems Biology Pathway Exchange (SBPAX) is an extension for Level 3 and proposal for Level 4 to add quantitative data and systems biology terms (such as Systems Biology Ontology).
-SBPAX export has been implemented by the pathway databases Signaling Gateway Molecule Pages and the SABIO-Reaction Kinetics Database.
+SBPAX export has been implemented by the pathway databases Signaling Gateway Molecule Pages, and the SABIO-Reaction Kinetics Database.
 SBPAX import has been implemented by the cellular modeling framework Virtual Cell.

 Other proposals for Level 4 include improved support for Semantic Web, validation and visualization.